Variable yield

 Variable yield, or dial-a-yield, is an option available on most modern nuclear weapons.
 It allows the operator to specify a weapon's yield, or explosive power, allowing a single design to be used in different situations.
 For example, the Mod-10 B61 bomb had selectable explosive yields of 0.3, 5, 10 or 80 kilotons, depending on how the ground crew set a dial inside the casing when it was loaded onto an aircraft.

+Technology

 Variable yield technology has existed since at least the late 1950s.
 Examples of variable yield weapons include the B61 nuclear bomb family, B83, B43, W80, W85, and WE177A warheads.

-Most modern nuclear weapons are Teller–Ulam design type thermonuclear weapons, with a fission primary stage and a fusion secondary stage which is collapsed by the energy from the primary.
+Most modern nuclear weapons are Teller–Ulam design type thermonuclear weapons, with a fission primary stage and a fusion secondary stage that is collapsed by the energy from the primary.
 These offer at least three methods to vary yield: